kyclark/pfb2025/problemsets/Python_07_problemset.md

 5. Create a FASTA parser, or modify your FASTA parser from the previous problem set, to use regular expressions.
 Also make sure your parser can deal with a sequence that is split over many lines.

 6. The enzyme ApoI has a restriction site: R^AATTY where R and Y are degenerate nucleotides.
 See the [IUPAC table](https://www.bioinformatics.org/sms/iupac.html) to identify the nucleotide possibilities for the R and Y. Write a regular expression to find and print all occurrences of the site in the following sequence [Python_07_ApoI.fasta](https://raw.githubusercontent.com/prog4biol/pfb2025/master/files/Python_07_ApoI.fasta).
+(Just in case you were wondering: The '^' in R^AATTY is NOT actually part of the pattern.
+It just indicates where the cut is happening.)

 ```
 >seq1